 - Observe the detector solution for leakage for at least 10 seconds.
 If there is any leakage, bubbles will appear through the Plexiglas of the vacuum box.

-- When testing large areas, such as roof or bottom joints, mark inspected areas to prevent missing an area of weld.
+- When testing large areas, such as roof or bottom joints, mark inspected areas to prevent missing an area of the weld.

-Acceptance Standard: The presence of continuous bubble formation or growth on the surface being examined indicates leakage through an orifice passage(s) in the area under examination.
+The presence of continuous bubble formation or growth on the surface being examined indicates leakage through an orifice passage(s) in the area under examination.
 Any indicated leakage shall be considered unacceptable.
 Some large leaks may not be detected by bubble formation because the strong stream of air may break the bubble film as soon as it forms.
 To avoid missing this type of leak, the pressure shall be monitored for a variation (decrease).

-Repairs: All indicated leaks, regardless of size, shall be marked and repaired by relieving the pressure, removing the defective weld, and re-welding using qualified welding procedures, welders and welding operators, and the repaired area shall be retested by the same steps stated above.
+All indicated leaks, regardless of size, shall be marked and repaired by relieving the pressure, removing the defective weld, and re-welding using qualified welding procedures, welders and welding operators, and the repaired area shall be retested by the same steps stated above.